datalayer/jupyter-nbmodel-client/README.md

 pip uninstall jupyter_nbmodel_client
 ```

-## Contributing

-### Data models
+## Data Models

-The following json schema describe the data model used in cells and notebook metadata
-to communicate between user clients and the ai agent.
+The following json schema describe the data model used in cells and notebook metadata to communicate between user clients and an Jupyter AI Agent.

+For that, you will need the [Jupyter AI Agents](https://github.com/datalayer/jupyter-ai-agents) extension installed.

 ```json
 {